 While the -r command line switch disallows changes to be made to any files, SET READONLY ON, only disallows changes to be made to readonly files.
-SET READONLY FORCE disallows changes to be made to the current file irrespective of whether it is readonly on disk.
+SET READONLY FORCE disallows changes to be made to the any files irrespective of whether they are readonly on disk.